This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Berry Cobbler: Add a handful of mixed berries for extra fruitiness.
+• Berry Cobbler: Add a handful of mixed berries with the peaches.

-• Spiced Cobbler: Stir in a pinch of cardamom or allspice for a warm flavor.
+• Spiced Cobbler: Add a pinch of cardamom or allspice for a warm flavor.

-• Crunchy Topping: Sprinkle chopped almonds or walnuts on top before baking.
+• Crunchy Topping: Sprinkle chopped almonds or walnuts over the batter before baking.

-These step-by-step photos and instructions help you visualize how to make an individual peach cobbler.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These photos and instructions help you visualize how to make a peach cobbler for one person.
+See the recipe card below for ingredient amounts and full recipe instructions.

 1. Prep the Peaches: Heat oven to 375°F (190°C).
 Place sliced peaches in a 10-ounce ramekin and stir in sugar, lemon juice, vanilla, and cinnamon.
 Set aside.